aidswidjaja/study/docs/science/s5/chem2.md

 Acids are corrosive.
 They taste sour, and can be used to react with other substances.

 Acids are chemicals with a **pH < 7**.
 Acids contain hydrogen ions (H⁺).
-When acids are diluted the concentration of H⁺ ions and pH increases towards 7 (neutral pH)
+When acids are diluted with water the concentration of H⁺ ions in the solution is reduced, and it's pH increases towards 7 (neutral pH).

 ### Bases[^1]

 Bases are sometimes corrosive.
 They are bitter, slippery, and/or soapy.
 Bases that can be dissolved in water are called **alkalis**.

 Bases are chemicals with a **ph > 7**.
 Bases contain hydroxide ions (OH⁻).
-When bases are diluted the concentration of OH⁻ ions decreases and pH decreases towards 7 (neutral pH)
+When bases are diluted with water the concentration of OH⁻ ions in the solutions is reduced, and it's pH decreases towards 7 (neutral pH).

 > **Acids have a pH less than 7.
 Bases have a pH greater than 7.
 Remember it as `a` comes before `b`.
 Acids come before bases on the pH scale.**